pubvis-GOSH/project_management/meeting_notes/meetings.md

 # 08.12.2023

-Attendees: AL, SK, JH, DS
+Attendees: SK, JH, DS
+Apologies: AL

+Shorter meeting as AL wasn't able to make it.
+So we discussed the latest Illustrations updates and expectations for mid-Jan to have a prototype of the body shapes ready.

 ## Illustrations
 - Illustrations have now been split into male and female,